 - > What does Time Machine do?

-- > What you need to use Time Machine
+- > What you need for Time Machine

 - > How to set up Time Machine on your Mac